 The programs on this page fall into four main types depending on their curriculum and the specialization courses students take as part of the program.
 Again, some schools may offer these four sub-categories as distinct concentrations while others may group them into broader areas of emphasis that fall under one or more of the categories of Media, Mass Communication and Journalism.
 These specializations include:

 Master’s in Communication with a Specialization in Media, Media Management, Media Studies or New Media: This specialization prepares students to strategically use different types of media, including print, audio, video, multimedia tools, web technologies, social media, and search engine analytics to connect with and educate target audiences for marketing, public relations, news, and public service purposes.
 These programs may also explore the connection between social, economic, and political developments and the production of news, advertising, and social media content.
 Graduates of these programs typically obtain the media management skills needed to oversee marketing, public relations, social media, and news projects for a wide variety of organizations.
-(Note: MastersinCommunications.com does not currently include related programs, including master’s in media studies, film and media arts, digital arts, and digital social media on this page.)
+(Note: MastersinCommunications.com does not currently include related programs, including master’s in media studies, master’s in film and media arts, or master’s in digital arts on this page.)